-8.2.
+8.3.
 PROJECTS DEVELOPED FOR NEAR-TERM IMPLEMENTATION (GROUPS 1 AND 2)

-This section describes the Projects that were developed for near-term implementation in the Modesto Subbasin, organized by proponent.
-This includes all Group 1 and 2 Projects identified in Table 8-1.
+This section describes the Projects that were developed for near-term implementation in the Subbasin and are categorized by proponent.
+This includes all Group 1 and 2 Projects identified in Table 8-2.
 These Projects are either:

-- Currently in place and will continue to be implemented by specific participating agencies, or are - Currently planned and will be implemented or started by specific participating agencies in the next five years.
+- Currently in place and will continue to be implemented by specific participating agencies with future expansions planned, or - Currently planned and will be implemented or started by specific participating agencies in the next five years.

 The Projects developed for near-term implementation were modeled in the C2VSimTM to estimate their potential benefit to the groundwater system over the projected future water budget period.
 Applicable assumptions used to model each Project are described in each Project description.
 The results of these model scenarios are discussed in Section 8.5: Plan for Achieving Sustainability.
+C2VSimTM modeling results of Group 1 and Group 2 Projects indicate that Projects developed for near-term implementation are expected to be sufficient in the Subbasin for reaching its sustainability goal.
+However, the GSAs understand that assumptions used in modeling may differ from actual conditions.
+As a result, the GSAs have begun developing Management Actions that will be implemented to arrest groundwater level declines by 2027 and raise groundwater levels after 2027.
+These Management Actions currently under development are presented in Section 8.1: Management Actions.

-As described above, the Group 1 and Group 2 PMAs described in this section are either currently in place or are planned to be initiated within 5 years.
-Those PMAs that are currently in place will continue to be implemented over the 2042 Plan horizon.
+Table 8-3 lists all Group 1 and Group 2 Projects described in the subsections that follow.

-Table 8-2 lists all Group 1 and Group 2 PMAs described in the subsections that follow.
 Each Project description is organized to address the applicable regulatory requirements: